hackersense/SekaiMC/README.md

 Cross-Version
 OptiFine / Forge Support

+## Other
 ### What we have done so far
 Class, Method and Field in minecraft are simulated by java reflection
+### How use it
+Build attach and client, the location of the attach file to the location of the client Run attach.